ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 ### Blockquotes

 Blockquotes are indicated using email-style angle brackets (`>`).
-It is generally more readable to hard wrap the text and put a `>` before every line:
+It is generally more readable to hard wrap the text and put a `>` before every line, but it’s also permissible to simply put the `>` before just the first line of a hard-wrapped paragraph.
+Either of the following two code blocks:

 ```
 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet,